 Raster configuration

-For each available layer (must be local and written to disk) available configurations are:
+For each available layer (must be local and saved/written to disk), available configurations are:

 a.
 Min-Max scaling.

 d.
-Bi-Piecewise-Linear Percentage, with its two breakpoint setup percentage values from real data range (data.max - data.min)
+Bi-Piecewise-Linear Percentage, with its two breakpoint setup as percentage values from real data range (data.max - data.min).

 Notice that for the Bi-Piecewise-Linear functions (c. and d.) crossing the breakpoints will invert the function’s slope.